trustero/ntrceCollector/README.md

 This risks the agent processes using excessive memory because they run in blocks of one hour.

+The most common issue encountered is that `tcpdump` is not installed on Red Hat derived distributions.
+See below for notes on installing `tcpdump`.

 ### Step 2: Install the Agent

 Copy the file `ntrceAgent.sh` from this repository to the `/tmp` directory